jimboca/camera-polyglot/README.md

 (c) JimBoCA aka Jim Searle
 MIT license.

+This node server is intended to support any type of camera.
+Currently the following are supported:

+1.Foscam MJPEG
+  This is any Foscam Camera whose model begins with F18.
+This should be any camera that uses this interface http://www.foscam.es/descarga/ipcam_cgi_sdk.pdf which includes the non-HD Smarthome INSTEON cameras that are rebranded Foscam's.
+  This uses UDP broadcasts to discover and add the cameras.
+The same way the Foscam 'IP Camera Tool' finds your cameras.
+So there is no need to setup ip address and port for each one.
+It uses the Camera ID as the ISY device address, and Camera Alias as the ISY name.

 # Requirements

 1. Currently you must be running at least the unstable-rc version of polyglot.
 You must grab the uncompiled version as instructed here:  https://github.com/UniversalDevicesInc/Polyglot/wiki/Polyglot-README#to-run-the-python-module-non-compiled-version Then also switch to the unstable-rc branch before running polyglot with `git checkout unstable-rc` when in the checked out Polyglot directory.